ard86/moveittutorial/README.md

 # MoveIt Tutorial for Real Robot Integration

-🚀 A complete step-by-step guide to using MoveIt 2 with simulation and real robot arms, built for rapid prototyping on the General Bionix platform.

----
+🚀 A detailed guide to set up, execute, and program in moveit

 ## 📚 Overview

-Overview of this tutorial
+Summary of this tutorial
 - Setting up a robot arm in ROS2 and MoveIt
 - Planning and executing motion in RViz
 - Integrating simulation with Gazebo